What Is A Company Secretary And Do You Need One As A UK Limited Company?

 A company secretary is an important role that is often misunderstood and assumed to be a personal assistant or receptionist.
-Despite any preconceptions, company secretaries play a more important role in helping businesses operate within the law and financial regulations.
+Despite any preconceptions, corporate secretaries play a more important role in helping businesses operate within the law and financial regulations.

-In this guide, we’ll answer your questions about what is a company secretary, what they do and if you need to hire one as a limited company in the UK.
+In this guide, we’ll answer your questions about what is a company secretary, what do they do and if you need to hire one as a limited company in the UK.

 The day-to-day responsibilities of a company director are varied but involve ensuring that the business operates within all financial, legal and statutory regulations.
 Basically, they make sure you don’t break any laws or guidelines and are running your business exactly as you should be.